obiwanus/focus-zig/LOG.md

 # TODO
-- Switch selected entry using the arrow keys
 - Print the entry we're trying to open
 - Support 0, 1, 2 editors
     + Rewrite the layout system - first get rects, then draw into them